rjspencer/docs/theming.md

 AuthorPhotoUrl
 :	a 130x130 pixel image of the author of the photo or a placeholder if the photo doesn't exist

+StatusAccountId
+:    the ID of the account that posted this status

 StatusText
 :	the actual text of the status post